Canadian National Exhibition: Governance and organizational structure

 The new agreement was approved by Toronto City Council and the CNEA officially became independent on April 1, 2013.
 The CNEA is a non-share capital corporation and a tenant of Exhibition Place, to which it pays rent for the use of the grounds and buildings for the annual fair, as well as fees for operational services.
 The CNEA is not involved with year-round operations, events or development at Exhibition Place.

 The CNEA has over 125 member individuals and associations representing each of the following sectors: Municipal, Manufacturers and Industry, Agriculture, and General and Liberal Arts.
 Member associations appoint a representative to the CNEA and approximately 15 members are appointed directly by the CNEA from the community-at-large.
 Each year a Board of Directors is elected from this membership, giving equal representation to each section.
 Six representatives of the Municipal section are appointed by Toronto City Council.

 In March 2022, the Canadian National Association (CNEA) announced that Darrell Brown was appointed as Chief Executive Office (CEO) of the CNEA.
 President Suzan Hall explained "Darrell Brown has been central to the stabilization of our organization, having secured substantial funding from both the Government of Canada and the Province of Ontario that has enabled the CNEA to survive".
-Darrell Brown has worked as a consultant, legal advisor, and entrepreneur over the five decades of his career.
-He has practiced law and consulting on employee benefits issues in Canada, lead international development projects and created acclaimed art exhibitions.
+Darrell Brown has worked as a consultant, legal adviser, and entrepreneur over the five decades of his career.
+He has practised law and consulting on employee benefits issues in Canada, lead international development projects and created acclaimed art exhibitions.